 Minced beef can be used in a wide variety of popular dishes, including bolognese sauce, chilli con carne, lasagne, cottage pie, burgers, meatloaves and meatballs.
 It should be thoroughly cooked until the juices run clear.

-Steak should be at room temperature.
-Brush the meat lightly with olive oil or vegetable oil.
+Steak should be at room temperature before cooking then lightly brush the meat with olive oil or vegetable oil.

 Heat a griddle, grill or frying pan until very hot.

 Place the steak under the grill or in the pan.
 You should hear a sizzle.